-The Filipino American Symphony Orchestra (FASO) is pleased to announce its International Composition Competition for Philippine Folk Music for students.
-This composition competition is dedicated to the promotion of Philippine folk music and was established in honor of FASO’s 10th anniversary.
+The Filipino American Symphony Orchestra (FASO) is pleased to announce its second annual International Composition Competition for Philippine Folk Music for students.
+This competition is dedicated to the promotion of Philippine folk music.
 All participants must submit an original composition for full orchestra (no vocals) that incorporates a theme(s) from any Philippine folk song(s).
 The composition must be between 3 and 5 minutes.

 Composition scores, demo recordings and application form are due Friday, May 29, 2020 at 11:55 p.m.
 PST.
 Demo recordings and composition scores should be submitted via email to firstname.lastname@example.org.
 See below for more details on submission logistics.